Van Halen, Billy Joel Headline New Aussie Stone Fest

 Single day tickets for Stone start at Australian $179 ($184) and rise up the scale to Australian $429 ($442) for the two-day “platinum zone” package.
 For an extra Australian $30 ($31), organizers are offering a “Stone Run” package which includes a shirt and a DVD of the 1974 biker film “Stone,” which gives the event its name.

-The two-day Stone show is promoted by Ardline Media and Platinum Entertainment.
+The two-day Stone concert is promoted by Ardline Media and Platinum Entertainment.
 It's unconnected with the Stone Day (formerly Stone Fest), the longest-running festival in the nation's capital, Canberra.